-This engagement and communication process has been undertaken with the aim of ensuring stakeholders are kept informed and updated on the work of NIPEC and more importantly provided with the opportunity to be involved and participate in this work and ultimately contribute to improved standards of practice and education and professional development of nurses and midwives, and improved patient/client experience of health and social care services.
+Engagement and communication is undertaken with the aim of ensuring stakeholders are kept informed and updated on the work of NIPEC.
+Importantly this provides them with the opportunity to be involved and to participate in its work and ultimately contribute to improved standards of practice and education and professional development of nurses and midwives, and improved patient/client experience.